caionobrex/minecraft-marketplace/README.md

 This is another project of mine that is focused on design.
 The reason why I used PHP was just to include files(Header, Footer and etc)

-To run this project type: php -S localhost:port
+To run this project type: php -S localhost:port (you must have PHP installed on your machine of course)